scaffold-eth/scaffold-eth/README.md

 IMPORTANT: In YourCollectible.sol, replace the default Heroku link with the http://xxxxxxxxx.herokuapp.com/alchemyhook URLthat you generated with your setup process.
 Make sure it goes into the Constructor and the Mint function!
 Likewise, change the toAddress to an address that you own!

-With all that done, go to command line window where you previously ran `yarn deploy` to redeploy the contract.
+With all that done, go to terminal window where you previously ran `yarn deploy` to redeploy the contract once more with your own custom Heroku URL and your TIP ADDRESS!

-Now go to OpenSea, and log in via your MetaMask on Opensea Testnets.
+Now go to [Testnet OpenSea](https://testnets.opensea.io/), and log in via your MetaMask configured for Rinkeby.
 Send your TIP ADDRESSS which you defined earlier and watch the NFT change!
 NOTE: Heroku will automatically sleep apps after a set period of time so you will need to make sure you app is up and awake for onchain activity to be recognized!

   ![open_sea_img](snapshot.PNG)